-- 2.16 Land will be acquired in accordance with provisions of Tamil Nadu Highway Act, 2001 and while determining the compensation for land, the competent authority will be guided by the provisions of Sec 26, Sec 27, Sec 28, Sec 29 and Sec 30 of RFCTLARR Act, 2013.
-There shall be no income tax deductions in line with Sec 96 of the RFCTLARR Act. - 2.17 If the residual land, remaining after acquisition, is unviable, the owner of such land/property will have the right to seek acquisition of his entire contiguous holding/property provided the residual land is less than the minimal land holding of the district/State. - 2.18 Where land owners refuse to accept the compensation, the Spl DRO will remit such amount with the LARR authority and in all other cases, where compensation cannot be paid, the compensation amount will be kept in an interest bearing account with the project and paid to land owners as and when they come forward to accept the compensation.
+- 2.28 Compensation for land will include land and all assets attached to the land.
+Land will be acquired in accordance with provisions of Tamil Nadu Highway Act, 2001 and while determining the compensation for land, the competent authority will be guided by the provisions of Sec 26, Sec 27, Sec 28, Sec 29 and Sec 30 of RFCTLARR Act, 2013.
+There shall be no income tax deductions in line with Sec 96 of the RFCTLARR Act. - 2.29 If the residual land, remaining after acquisition, is unviable, the owner of such land/property will have the right to seek acquisition of his entire contiguous holding/property provided the residual land is less than the minimal land holding of the district/State. - 2.30 Where land owners refuse to accept the compensation, the Spl DRO will remit such amount with the LARR authority and in all other cases, where compensation cannot be paid, the compensation amount will be kept in an interest bearing separate savings account with the project, operated and maintained by Spl DRO, and paid to land owners as and when they come forward to accept the compensation along with the interest accrued.
+Such amount will be maintained in a separate account until the project closure and agreed with WB on it mechanism to close at the time of project closure.